 There are four credit or charge cards which allow you to earn Avios from spending by your small business.
 These are:

 - Capital On Tap Business Rewards Visa (10,500 Avios bonus)

 - British Airways Accelerating Business American Express (2,200 On Business points bonus)

-Our last review of American Express Business Platinum is here.
-This card has an astonishing bonus of 100,000 Membership Rewards points until 9th April if you can spend £10,000 in three months.
+Our latest review of American Express Business Platinum is here.
+This card has a bonus of 40,000 Membership Rewards points.
 You qualify for the bonus as long as you haven’t had any personal or business Platinum, Gold or Green Amex cards in the past six months.
-You can apply here and our Amex Business Platinum review is here.
+You can apply here.

 There is also American Express Business Gold.
-This offers a sign-up bonus of 50,000 Membership Rewards points if you can spend £5,000 in three months.
+This offers a sign-up bonus of 20,000 Membership Rewards points.
 Our full review of Amex Business Gold is here.
 This card is FREE for the first year.
 You can apply here.

 Today I want to look at the British Airways Accelerating Business American Express card, a card which lets you earn Avios and British Airways On Business points.